Sunday

 I reckon my most memorable Halloween was when I dressed as the Queen of the Nile which I talked a little about in a recent Throwback Thursday edition.
 My cobbled childhood memories blur together, so I thought I’d share some fun captures of my kiddies from their early days.

-Halloween 1992 DD#1 as Tinkerbell and DD#2 as Wendy trick or treating at uncle & auntie’s doorstep.
-I made their costumes without a pattern.
+Halloween 1992, I made their costumes without a pattern.
 They turned out cute but it was hard.
 Hopefully, they have fond memories wearing something mommy made by hand.
+DD1 was Tinkerbell and DD2 was Wendy as they trick or treated at their uncle and auntie’s doorstep.

 It was traditional to watch “It’s the Great Pumpkin, Charlie Brown”.
 DD#1 always cried when Snoopy broke in tears.
 I’ll never forget the first time she watched it.
 It was so cute and yet it pulled at my heart.
 All I kept thinking was what a tender heart child and she’s still very much the same.